Jerry Brudos: Confession

 By early June, Brudos had provided investigators with a full confession to all four murders, which he subsequently outlined for police and, later, psychologists.
 He began by outlining the opportunistic murder of Linda Slawson (whose name he was unable to recollect), which had not been linked to him and which he admitted had been instigated largely because of the attractive high-heeled shoes the young woman had been wearing when she had accidentally entered his property to sell encyclopedias, before outlining each of his subsequent murders and attempted abductions.

 Although Brudos acknowledged ultimate responsibility for his crimes, he remained somewhat resistant when questioned with regards to aspects of reasoning and premeditation, simply stating at one stage, "There must be something wrong with me."
 He denied harboring a hatred of women, but admitted that the act of killing enabled him to "let off steam".
 The psychiatrists who examined Brudos concluded he was unable to achieve satisfaction from normal intercourse and that the overriding motive behind his crimes was lust, adding that, even in cases where Brudos had killed women he had encountered in moments of opportunism, he had known he would ultimately murder his victim.

 Photographs Brudos had taken of two of his victims were conclusively matched to the victims discovered in the Long Tom River, and his description of Whitney and her abduction matched sufficiently the circumstances surrounding her November 1968 abduction to identify her as his second murder victim, although Slawson initially remained known as a Jane Doe.
 He was appointed an attorney named Dale Drake and an arraignment hearing was scheduled for 9 a.m. on June 4, 1969.

 Formal charges

-Brudos was formally charged with the murders of Whitney, Sprinker and Salee on June 4.
-In response to an entered plea of not guilty by reason of insanity at his initial arraignment, Brudos was subjected to a battery of psychiatric examinations by several doctors who unanimously concluded that he was sane and thus was competent to stand trial.
+Brudos was formally indicted with the murder of Karen Sprinker June 4.
+He was also charged with the murders of Whitney and Salee on this date.
+In response to an entered plea of not guilty by reason of insanity at this initial arraignment, Brudos was subjected to a battery of psychiatric examinations by several doctors who unanimously concluded that he was sane and thus competent to stand trial.
 As such, Brudos was informed his trial was to be held on June 30.

+On June 13, Brudos was further indicted with the murders of Whitney and Salee, plus the attempted abduction of Gloria Smith.
+He again pleaded not guilty by reason of insanity to both murder charges, and innocent to the attempted abduction charge on this date.